Park Hotel Viljandi

 Unfortunately, almost none of the original interior was left, and even photos of it were scarce.
 Since the house was in quite bad shape, parts of it had to be remodelled or reconstructed.
 The entire project was completed in July 2018 as a design-led boutique hotel with 37 bedrooms and a restaurant.

-The interior architecture design by KAOS Architects has resulted in a blend of the old and new, combining modernism with vibes of Art Nouveau as an allusion to the atmosphere that may have prevailed in the building in early times, when it was owned by Ormesson or, later, his widow Anna.
+The interior architecture design has resulted in a blend of the old with the new, combining modernism with vibes of Art Nouveau as an allusion to the atmosphere that may have prevailed in the building in early times, when it was owned by Ormesson or, later, his widow Anna.
 The interventions, however, have not been aimed at recreating history but rather interpreting it in a modern key.

 The hotel is now centred around the high glass-roofed atrium, which was remodelled from an inner courtyard.
 The original (formerly external) red brick walls have been restored and complemented with inviting wooden bridges at different heights to cosy up the rough and stony fabric of the atrium and provide passageways to some of the rooms.
 The newly added lift cage replicates the style of the period.